LPCC Scope of Practice · California 2026

 The Headline Answer

-Yes — an LPCC Can Treat Couples and Families (After the Extra Requirements)
+Yes — an LPCC Can Treat Couples and Families, With No Extra Coursework

-This is the question that brings most people to this page, so we will answer it first and plainly: a Licensed Professional Clinical Counselor (LPCC) in California can assess, evaluate, and treat couples, families, and children.
-It is a real, allowed part of the LPCC world — but it is not automatic the moment you get licensed.
-To work with couples and families, an LPCC must first complete additional coursework and additional supervised experience focused on that area.
+This is the question that brings most people to this page, so we will answer it first and plainly: a Licensed Professional Clinical Counselor (LPCC) in California can assess, evaluate, and treat couples and families — and, as of January 1, 2022, this no longer requires any additional coursework or extra supervised hours.
+It is part of the LPCC scope of practice under current law.

 The Core Scope